Bridging the gap: symplecticity and low regularity in Runge-Kutta resonance-based schemes: Convergence analysis

-\subsection{Error analysis in $H^2$}
+\subsubsection{Error analysis in $H^2$}

 As a first step in our proof we need to establish the boundedness of our numerical solution in $H^2$.
 In this section we will prove convergence and hence boundedness of the numerical solution in $H^2$ for initial data that lies in $H^3$.
-The stability of our numerical scheme is proved in Section~\ref{sec:stability_H2}, the local error bound is given in Section~\ref{sec:local_error_in_H2} and the global error bound, Thm.~\ref{thm:global_error_in_H2}, is given in Section~\ref{sec:global_error_H2}.
+The stability of our numerical scheme is proved in Lemma~\ref{lem:stability_estimate_implicit_H2}, the local error bound is given in Lemma~\ref{lem:local_error_estimate_H2} and the global error bound is given in Theorem~\ref{thm:global_error_in_H2}.